 "Lithium City" is a fast-paced, action-packed parkour game set in a dystopian future.
 As a runner, navigate through a sprawling metropolis while evading enemy attacks and collecting valuable resources.
 Use your parkour skills to climb, slide, and dash your way to freedom in this thrilling, challenging experience.

-- The game is quite short, with a playtime of around 2-3 hours, which may leave some players wanting more content.
+The game is very short, typically taking only 2-3 hours to complete, which may leave players wanting more.

-“The gameplay is tight and fluid, the soundtrack is stellar, artistic direction is utterly gorgeous, and controls feel natural.”
+“The gameplay is tight and fluid, the soundtrack is stellar, artistic direction is utterly gorgeous, and controls feel natural and I never had any issues with them directly.”

 “Gameplay is too slow for a game like this and the enemies are very repetitive.”